 What is ACES?

-ACES is UConn’s academic advising program for students who want to explore the University’s opportunities before deciding on a field of study and for students who must complete specific requirements before applying to a major.
+ACES is UConn’s academic advising program for students who want to explore the University’s opportunities before deciding on a field of study and for students who must complete specific requirements before applying to an application-based major.
 ACES advisors work with the following populations of students:

 - Pre-Professional: Students who are interested in a professional program that has an application process and specific admissions requirements.
 Professional majors are not open to any students until junior year.
 These majors include Pre-Teaching, Pre-Sport Management, and Pre-Social Work.

-- Decided: Students who are interested in a major that has an application process and specific admissions requirements.
+- Decided: Students who are interested in a major that has an application process and specific admissions requirements who were not directly admitted to the major upon their admission into UConn.
 These majors include those in the School of Business, School of Engineering, School of Fine Arts, School of Nursing, School of Pharmacy, Allied Health Sciences, and Exercise Science.

 - Exploratory: Students who are exploring their options for majors.
 Some students are completely undecided, while others want to take some time to explore their interests before they commit.